How to file a home insurance claim

 Get relevant documents in order

-There are also some steps that you might need to take before you make a claim through your insurance.
-For example, if something has been lost or stolen, you must phone the police as soon as you can to report it and you should take any practical steps to get the lost item back.
+For example: if something has been lost or stolen, you must phone the police as soon as you can to report it.
+You should also take any practical steps to get the lost item back.
 This could include retracing your steps and searching for the item before making a claim.

 Keep affected items as evidence

-You shouldn’t throw away or destroy any items that are damaged until the insurance provider has given you the go-ahead to do this.
-For example, if there’s been a flood in your home, don’t throw away any objects.
+For example: if there’s been a flood in your home, don’t throw away any objects.
 This is because the provider will want to see the damage done to each item and take a full itinerary.
 If you throw items away, you might not be able to claim for them and could lose out.

 Be transparent